Transfer of an asset

 - Applied for LTC services.

-- The agency or its designee evaluates all transfers for recipients of LTC services made on or after the month the recipient attained institutional status.
+- The agency or the agency's designee evaluates all transfers for recipients of LTC services made during or after the month the recipient attained institutional status.

-- The agency or its designee establishes a period of ineligibility during which the person is not eligible for LTC services if the person, the person's spouse, or someone acting on behalf of either:
+- The agency or the agency's designee establishes a period of ineligibility during which the client is not eligible for LTC services if the client, the client's spouse, or someone acting on behalf of either:

 - Transfers an asset within the time period under subsection (1) or (2) of this section; and